 The project has seen 24 per cent of businesses combining 4IR technologies, such as AR and simulation equipment, to increase efficiencies and assess production challenges.
 A total of 13 new products have gone to market over the past two years, and an additional 36 new products have been introduced to firms.

-LCR 4.0 provides fully-funded support to SMEs within Liverpool City Region, which includes Halton, Liverpool, Sefton, Wirral, Knowsley and St Helens.
-The project is now calling for more sub-regional businesses to get in touch to find out how they can benefit from LCR 4.0 before it ends next year.
+LCR 4.0 provided fully-funded support to SMEs within Liverpool City Region, which includes Halton, Liverpool, Sefton, Wirral, Knowsley and St Helens.

 “It’s vital that traditional manufacturers across the city region are aware of industry 4.0 technologies, so they can reap these benefits and stay ahead one step ahead of their competitors.
-That’s where LCR 4.0 comes in,” Andy Levers continued.
+That’s where projects and initiatives such as LCR 4.0 comes in,” Andy Levers continued.

 The LCR 4.0 programme was hailed an ‘exemplar project’ by last year’s Made Smarter report, helping to shape the Made Smarter Pilot.
 The £20 million initiative – designed to embed advanced digital technology across the North West’s manufacturing sector – was launched at Digital Manufacturing Week , which brought together 6,000 manufacturing executives to the Liverpool City Region.

-Simon Reid, Head of Advanced Manufacturing at the Liverpool City Region Liverpool Enterprise Partnership, said: “The work that we’ve seen from the LCR 4.0 programme to date is extremely encouraging.
-It proves that there is more awareness, and integration, of emerging technology in the SME community.
+Simon Reid, Head of Advanced Manufacturing at the Liverpool City Region Liverpool Enterprise Partnership, said: “The work that we’ve seen from the LCR 4.0 programme is extremely encouraging.
+It proves that there is more awareness, and integration, of emerging technology in the SME community.”

-LCR 4.0 is delivered in partnership by the University of Liverpool’s Virtual Engineering Centre (VEC), Liverpool John Moores University, Sensor City, STFC Hartree Centre and the Liverpool City Region LEP (Local Enterprise Partnership).
+LCR 4.0 was delivered in partnership by the University of Liverpool’s Virtual Engineering Centre (VEC), Liverpool John Moores University, Sensor City, STFC Hartree Centre and the Liverpool City Region LEP (Local Enterprise Partnership).

-If you want to find out how LCR 4.0 can help your business, get in touch via its website: http://lcr4.uk.
+If you want to find out more about LCR 4.0 and other initiatives, get in touch via its website: http://lcr4.uk